childmindresearch/graphomotor/README.md

 [![LGPL--2.1 License](https://img.shields.io/badge/license-LGPL--2.1-blue.svg)](https://github.com/childmindresearch/graphomotor/blob/main/LICENSE)
 [![Documentation](https://img.shields.io/badge/api-docs-blue)](https://childmindresearch.github.io/graphomotor)

 Welcome to `graphomotor`, a specialized Python library for analyzing graphomotor data collected via [Curious](https://www.gettingcurious.com/).
-This toolkit provides comprehensive tools for processing, analyzing, and visualizing data from various graphomotor assessment tasks including spiral drawing, trails making, alphabetic writing, digit symbol substitution, and the Rey-Osterrieth Complex Figure Test.
+This toolkit aims to provide comprehensive tools for processing, analyzing, and visualizing data from various graphomotor assessment tasks, including spiral drawing, trails making, alphabetic writing, digit symbol substitution, and the Rey-Osterrieth Complex Figure Test.

+> ⚠️ **This package is under active development.** Currently, the focus is on the spiral drawing task.
+After finalizing feature extraction, the next steps will involve implementing both preprocessing and visualization for this task.
+Once these parts are in place, we plan to extend support to other tasks.

 ## Feature Extraction Capabilities